HJXA/Physics_of_LM/canon_llama_results/README.md

-# Physics of Language Models: LlamaCanon Release
+# Physics of Language Models: Part 4.2, Canon Layers at Scale where Synthetic Pretraining Resonates in Reality
+## Transformer Model + Canon Layers

+**Author**: Zeyuan Allen-Zhu

 Our released paper, [*Physics of Language Models: Part 4.1, Architecture Design and the Magic of Canon Layers*](https://ssrn.com/abstract=5240330), demonstrates that the Canon layer is a powerful architecture add-on that improves language model performance on multiple fronts using a synthetic pretraining playground, perhaps for *every* possible architecture (original Transformer or linear models).

-In this release, we provide code and pre-trained models to showcase how these findings extend to real-world pretraining.
+🔴 In this first release, we provide code and pre-trained models to showcase how these findings extend to real-world pretraining.
 Specifically, we compare the vanilla *Llama architecture* with our modified *LlamaCanon* variant, both pretrained under the same *controlled settings*.
+(Results for linear models combined with Canon are in our second release: [`../canon_linear_results`](../canon_linear_results/).)

 <div align="center">
 <img src="model-training-time.png" style="object-fit: contain; width: 90%; " /><br/>